chromium/chromium/docs/linux/build_instructions.md

 same time should build chrome in about 1/3 the time, and the cache misses as reported by `ccache -s` should barely increase.

-This is especially useful if you use `git-new-workdir` and keep multiple local working directories going at once.
+This is especially useful if you use [git-worktree](http://git-scm.com/docs/git-worktree) and keep multiple local working directories going at once.

 #### Using tmpfs